Skip to main content

 Where The Pancakes Are

 The count down to Pancake Day in London is on for Where The Pancakes Are.
 They’ll be flipping pancakes at their different restaurants all over London.
-Make a booking, or walk-in before the pancakes run out (it’s first-come-first-serve).
-Alternatively, order their at home pancake mixes for some homemade pancakes!
+They won’t be taking reservations this year but are open from 7am-9pm, so try to get in before the pancakes run out (it’s first-come-first-serve)!
+They’ll also be doing queue giveaways, roll-the-dice games with plenty of prizes and free pancakes for the first 25 guests to each their restaurants.

 Farmacy

 If you’re vegan, don’t worry, you don’t have to miss out on Pancake Day in London.
 Farmacy, a vegan and vegetarian restaurant in Notting Hill, is the perfect place for you to celebrate.
-Their pancakes are made with buckwheat flour and served with a selection of seasonal fruits, coconut yoghurt, and caramelized pecans.
-All of that is topped off with delicious maple syrup.
+Their pancakes are made with buckwheat flour and served with a selection of seasonal fruits, coconut yoghurt and maple syrup, or chocolate sauce and banana!
+Hungry yet? 😉

 My Old Dutch

 Some would say that the Dutch are the masters behind the pancakes, so why not spend your Pancake Day treating yourself at My Old Dutch.
 This pancake house can be found in Holborn, Chelsea, and Kensington and has an incredible selection of sweet and savory pancakes.
 Choose between a classic sweet sugar and lemon pancake, a butterscotch pancake served with crispy bacon and eggs, a chicken curry pancake, or the classic My Old Dutch Pancake which is topped with smoked bacon, cheese, peppers, chicken, and ham.
-Alternatively, order their Pancake Home Kits.
+They are doing vegan, gluten free and dairy free pancakes!

 My Old Dutch | Holborn, Chelsea and Kensington